Mauii/skeleton_tool/README.txt

 Folder: Select a location where you want to send model_default.skin to.
 Create Skin File: Creates a model_default.skin file.
 No more tedious manual typing :)

+Added functionality for vehicles
+Parent Vehicle Parts - parents all vehicle parts, tags and caps Remove Parents - Removes parents from all objects (used for testing my functions)
 =======================================================================================================================================================================